 - The recommended level of language proficiency is ICAO Operational Level 4 for courses in English or the equivalent level for other languages.

 How to register

-- Stay current on the latest updates of the IATA Resolutions (valid as of June 2016)
+- Stay current on the latest updates of the IATA Resolutions pertaining to Baggage claim and prorate process

-- Apply decision making skills to the claim request based on appropriate sources
+- Apply decision-making skills to the prorate request based on appropriate sources

 - Identify the rules related to baggage pro-rate under Warsaw and Montreal Convention for international carriage by air